-Step 7: Some users that were exported as part of the list may not need user device profiles.
+Step 6: Some user IDs that were exported may not need user device profiles.
 If you want to remove them from the list, select those User IDs, and then click Remove Users.

-You may use the <Shift> key to highlight multiple users at one time or the <Ctrl> key to pick individual users from the list at any time during data entry.
+Use the <Shift> key to select multiple users at one time or the <Ctrl> key to pick individual users from the list at any time during data entry.

-Step 8: For each user device profile (UDP), populate the Directory Number, External Phone Number Mask, Line CSS, Line Text Label and Device Profile fields as follows, and then click Configure:
+Step 7: For each user device profile, populate the Directory Number, External Phone Number Mask, Line CSS, Line Text Label and Device Profile fields as follows, and then click Next: